 Decorating With Crystal Chandeliers

 With so many styles to choose from, decorating your space with a chandelier from LuxeDecor is a breeze.
 Crystal style chandeliers look stunning hanging about the center of a dining room table.
 Wow your guests at your next dinner party or soiree with shinning crystal fixture that demands attention.
 Crystal style chandeliers are also an excellent addition to entryways and foyers.
-If your home has a second floor, we recommend hanging your crystal fixture high enough to illuminate the stairwell, about knee level of anyone standing on the second floor balcony.
+For example, you can pay your attention on flush mount crystal chandelier, but If your home has a second floor, we recommend hanging your crystal fixture high enough to illuminate the stairwell, about knee level of anyone standing on the second floor balcony.
 Fixtures that you place in entryways and foyers can be larger and wider in size.
 We recommend looking at grand crystal chandelier as these styles will fill the space comfortable without appearing too small.
 You should hang your entryway chandelier no less than seven feet from the bottom of the fixture to the floor.

 For more information about chandeliers, including construction, placement, and care, read LuxeDecor's Chandelier Buying Guide.